 /route directory, the presentational components are suffixed with

 container.
 The name of the component exported and its file name must be the same.

 We prefer to set a

 .jsx extension to the presentational components while containers get a

 .js extension.
 The matter is that the container components mostly do not contain any React code:

 As you can see, our best practices in structuring your React-Redux project files and code are simple-to-use and consequent.
 For sure, all of them are recommendations, not requirements.
 It means that you can find out another convenient way to keep your project structure comprehensive and make your application maintainable.

 To conclude, when you start React application development, you can accelerate the setup process by using such solid ready-made solutions as CRA, Next.js, and Gatsby.
 These React development tools are a pretty good option if you want to avoid a time-consuming setup and get a fast and smooth launch.
 Surely, you can further configure your application structure the way you need and want.

 At Codica, we have created our Best Practices on React-Redux project development that can help you understand your application architecture and build a well-structured code.
 There you can find sample code snippets and more detailed explanations.

 Do you want to know more about front-end development with React?
-We recommend you to take a look at our blog article Vue vs React: Choosing the Best Tool for Your Project in 2019.
+We recommend you to take a look at our blog article Vue vs React: Choosing the Best Tool for Your Project.
 In this article, you will find a detailed overview and comparison of these UI development tools within different programming aspects.